How to Use a Proxy With Selenium in Python (2024)

 from selenium.webdriver.common.by import By

-# Selenium Wire configuration to use a proxy
+# set selenium-wire options to use the proxy

 seleniumwire_options = {